microsoft/Olive/docs/source/tutorials/configure_systems.rst

 For each **host** or **tartet**, it will represent list of accelerators that are supported by the system.
 Each accelerator is represented by a dictionary with the following attributes:

 * :code:`device`: The device type of the accelerator.
 It could be "cpu", "gpu", "npu", etc. Please refer to :ref:`device` for the full list of supported devices.
 * :code:`execution_providers`: The execution provider list that are supported by the accelerator.
-For e.g. ["CUDAExecutionProvider", "CPUExecutionProvider"].
+For e.g. ``["CUDAExecutionProvider", "CPUExecutionProvider"]``.

 The **host** only use the device attribute to run the passes.
 Instead, the **target** uses both device and execution_providers attributes to run passes or evaluate models.

 Local System
 -------------
-The local system only contains the accelerators attribute.
+The local system represents the local machine where the Pass is run or the Model is evaluated and it only contains the accelerators attribute.

+* :code:`accelerators`: The list of accelerators that are supported by the system.

 .. tabs::
     .. tab:: Config JSON